Sdklon/bitcoin-bro/README.md

     │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
+    ├── notebooks          <- Jupyter notebooks showing experiments and analysis │   ├── 1.0-Downloading-Data                <- Shows how raw data is downloaded from Binance API │   ├── 2.0-Feature-Engineering             <- Shows how raw data is transformed by feature engineering │   ├── 3.0-Modelling-XGB-Baseline          <- Shows the training and hyperparam tuning of XGBoost baseline │   └── 4.0-Generate-real-time-predictions  <- Shows how to generate real-time predictions
     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │